A complete guide to Andrew Lloyd Webber musicals

 Aspects of Love (1989)

-Over the course of 17 years, we see into their love lives, featuring Alex's family members and Giulietta Trapani, a sculptor who is attracted to the same sex.
+Over the course of 17 years in Aspects of Love, we peer into the characters' love lives, featuring Alex's family members and Giulietta Trapani, a sculptor who is attracted to the same sex.
 Aspects of Love ran for 1,325 performances in the West End, however, its Broadway run in 1991 only played 377 performances.

 Sunset Boulevard (1993)